Tell us what you think about our website and if there is anything we can improve. Complete our survey and share your thoughts.

 The less you drink, the more you wee.
 This is because concentrated urine irritates receptors in the bladder which make us want to get rid of urine faster.

 If you are weeing frequently, try to increase the amount of time between each visit to the toilet by using pelvic floor contractions (see below) and hold on a little longer to increase how much your bladder can hold.
-Start with 5-10 minutes at a time and then slowly increase it.
+Start with 5 to 10 minutes at a time and then slowly increase it.

 If you have an urgent desire to get to the toilet and sometimes leak from your bladder before you get there, try and use your pelvic floor to reduce the sensation.
 When the urge comes on, sit or stand still and use your pelvic floor muscle (see below) to try and settle the urgency before going to the toilet.
 It does take practice but is very effective.